R35007/Mock-Server/README.md

   logger: true, // If False no logger will be shown
   noCors: false, // If false cross origin will not be handled
   noGzip: false, // If False response will not be compressed
+  cookieParser: true, // If false request header cookies wont be parsed
   readOnly: false, // If true only GET call is allowed };